 The Research Excellence Framework (REF) is the system used by the funding bodies for UK higher education, to assess research quality in UK universities.
 This takes place every 6 years and is carried out by a panel of experts working on behalf of the four UK higher education funding bodies.
 The assessment results are used to allocate research funding (approximately £2 billion annually) and provide the public with information about the quality of a university’s research.

-Submissions for the next REF cycle have been postponed.
+The deadline for submissions for the next REF cycle is 31 March 2021.
 The latest information on the REF2021, including publications and consultation documents, can be found at http://www.ref.ac.uk

 The research information assessed, focuses on three elements: outputs (mostly publications), impact (the benefit or change to society) and environment (the structures and strategies in place to support research).

 The results of the assessment are presented as a ‘quality profile’ which shows the percentage of the research according to five quality ratings:

 It is a requirement that every institution making a REF submission develops, documents and applies a code of practice, which outlines the process for the following:

 Following publication of the final REF documentation on 31 January 2019, the University of Huddersfield developed their REF Code of Practice through a consultative process, which was submitted to Research England for consideration, in June 2019.
 This was approved for implementation in August 2019, pending minor further clarifications, which have now been made.
 If you have any comments, concerns or questions please don’t hesitate to contact us at REF2021@hud.ac.uk